M-D-Q/M-D-Q/README.md

-Random junior IT worker, looking to develop useful skills
+Junior IT worker, looking to develop useful skills

 <!---
 M-D-Q/M-D-Q is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.